 There are many responsibilities associated with corporate governance, even though it will vary from company to company.

 Incorporating good corporate governance can help reduce the chances of corruption in the company.
-Fraud and scandals within a company occur more frequently when directors and executives are not required to follow a formal governance code.
+Fraud and scandals within a company occurs frequently when directors and executives are not required to follow formal governance code.

 The board of directors

-For the board to know how the company is doing, they should meet regularly, retain control over business matters, and monitor the management, including the CEO.
+For the board to know how the company is doing, they should meet regularly.
+They can also retain control over business matters, and monitor the management, including the CEO.

-A sound governance system will make the company’s officers aware of their duties and encourage them to keep these duties in mind as they make decisions.
+A sound governance system will make the company’s officers aware of their duties.
+It also encourages them to keep these duties in mind as they make decisions.